WebAssembly/component-model/design/mvp/Async.md

 ```
 In *both* the sync and async ABIs, a `future` or `stream` in the WIT-level type
 translates to a single `i32` in the ABI.
 This `i32` is an index into the
-component instance's `waitables` table.
+current component instance's table.
 For example, for the WIT function type:
 ```wit
 func(f: future<string>) -> future<u32>
 ```